Sehar Fatima

 The TikTok ad formats also add to your influencers’ rates.
 The format you choose directly impacts your CPM and how users experience your ad.
 Here’s how the main options compare:

-In-feed ads ($4–$8 CPM): Appear in the “For You” feed and blend with user content.
+• In-feed ads ($4-$8 CPM): Appear in the “For You” feed and blend in with user content.
 They’re cost-efficient and scalable, making them ideal for campaigns focused on reach, traffic, or conversions.
 Best when you want volume at a manageable budget.

-Spark ads ($5–$10 CPM): These boost existing organic posts while keeping all the engagement (likes, shares, comments).
+• Spark ads ($5-$10 CPM): These boost existing organic posts while keeping all the engagement (likes, shares, comments).
 They’re slightly more expensive than standard In-Feed, but they add social proof and credibility, perfect when you want to scale content that’s already resonating.

-TopView ads ($10–$20 CPM): The first thing users see when they open the app.
+• TopView ads ($10-$20 CPM): The first thing users see when they open the app.
 They guarantee huge visibility and attention but come at a premium.
 Great for major product launches, events, or when you need fast mass awareness.

-Brand takeover ads ($20–$50 CPM): Full-screen exclusivity for a day.
+• Brand takeover ads ($20-$50 CPM): Full-screen exclusivity for a day.
 They’re the priciest format but also the most dominating, cutting through noise and ensuring your brand is seen.
 Reserved for big-budget plays and campaigns where market saturation is the goal.

 Of course, the CPM ranges we mentioned ($4-$50) are TikTok’s media costs, paid directly to TikTok when you buy ads through Ads Manager.
 These formats are not influencer rates by themselves.